Chancoin-core/tama-bot/README.md

 # TODO for Trivia -
  - if question is answered print (XXX) instead of value
- - Timeout on player prompt - 30 seconds

  - Once timeout or player responds with '(category) (value)', print question clue and start timeout
  - Once player answers - if correct, add points, mark question answered, prompt again. if wrong, prompt next player to pick question.
  - show scores on board with questions